zio/zio/microsite/src/main/tut/datatypes/fiber.md

 For performance reasons, fibers will attempt to execute on the same thread for a (configurable) minimum period, before yielding to other fibers.
 Fibers that resume from asynchronous callbacks will resume on the initiating thread, and continue for some time before yielding and resuming on the runtime thread pool.

 These defaults help guarantee stack safety and cooperative multitasking.
-They can be changed in `RTS` if automatic thread shifting is not desired.
+They can be changed in `DefaultRuntime` if automatic thread shifting is not desired.